rwspicer/usgs-waterdata/readme.md

 `waterdata.formats` and `waterdata.views` also provide functions for converting and saving responses to useful formats.
 These functions typically take the service function and keywords filters as some arguments.
-See the documntation in `waterdata.formats` and `waterdata.views`  for more info.
+See the documentation in `waterdata.formats` and `waterdata.views`  for more info.
 For example you can save a response as a csv file.